 The bottom line is, YOU NEED TO READ + UNDERSTAND INGREDIENT LABELS.

 Get into the habit of looking up an ingredient if you don’t know what it is or how to pronounce it.
 Plant-based ingredients can be as effective or more so, often safer, and more nourishing than a synthetic, petroleum, thalate, sulfate, or alcohol based formula.
 I cringe whenever I see Cetaphil in my clients’ homes (and I see it often) because it is pure garbage…here’s why.
 You want to seek out products that provide nutrients to your skin rather than strip it of its natural oils.
 You want plant-based ingredients that draw moisture to your skin rather than dry it out.
 You want ingredients that enter your bloodstream (like essential oils do) to be healthy and non-toxic rather than carcinogenic.
-There are several great websites and apps that allow you to search or scan an ingredient for results and ratings, here are a few:

 What gets confusing is that sometimes an ingredient sounds synthetic but is in fact plant-derived or, the ingredient could be derived from animals, synthetics, or plants.
 Therefore, it’s important to know more about the company’s philosophy and sourcing before you make a purchasing decision.
 These days there are so many great companies making great products – some vegan, some cruelty-free (aka no animal testing), some organic, some a little of all of those!